£75.00

 TPI - stands for threads per inch and refers to the thread count of the tyre casings.
 A high thread count usually means more supple and lighter tyres, this can be anything as high as 320 tpi.
 We can’t always provide this information however, as it’s not always possible to know for sure.

-CST Ouster folding tyres, hailing from China and in production during the 2000s.
-Made from rubber and weighing in at 1345 grams (the weight and price displayed are for a pair of tyres).
-A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.
+Gazelle Vuelta tyres, hailing from The Netherlands and in production during the 1980s (yet still new & unused after all this time!).
+Made from rubber and weighing in at 620 grams (the weight and price displayed are for a pair of tyres).
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 NB: If mounted in the photos this is for illustrative purpose only, any wheels or rims shown are not included.OVERVIEW